Preparing Sputnik for flight

 A technician can clearly see his reflection in the thoroughly polished surface of the PS-1 satellite designed to facilitate its tracking.
 Credit: RKK Energia

-An assembly technician Yuri Silaev was apparently a person who appeared on the iconic images of the world's first satellite.
+An assembly technician Yuri Silaev was apparently a person who appeared in the historic footage documenting the assembly of the world's first satellite.
+Credit: RKK Energia